artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

 =====================

 Below you will find a few examples of available OAI request verbs that AtoM will support, along with some example responses.
-For more details, see the OAI -PMH 2.0 documentation, available at:
+For more details, see the OAI-PMH 2.0 documentation, available at:

 * http://www.openarchives.org/OAI/2.0/openarchivesprotocol.htm